NivenT/nivent.github.io/_posts/blog/2019-03-19-cover-fundgrp-sheaf.md

     Our categories are small because we require our hom-sets to be, well, sets instead of allowing (potentially proper) classes like we do for our collection of objects.
 </div>

 The notion of a category is very general; think of your favorite type of mathematical object and you can probably form a category out of these things.
 The goto first example of a category people see is $\\mrm{Set}$, the category whose objects are sets and whose morphisms are set maps.
-However, while easy to understand, this is a terrible example becasue (1) nobody ever does math in the category $\mrm{Set}$ (sets are too unstructured) and (2) seeing this example makes it harder to internalize the facts that objects/morphisms are atomic as far as category theory is concerned (you're objects don't have to be sets, and your morphisms don't have to be "structure-preserving" set maps). [^4]
+However, while easy to understand, this is a terrible example becasue (1) nobody ever does math in the category $\mrm{Set}$ (sets are too unstructured) and (2) seeing this example makes it harder to internalize the fact that objects/morphisms are atomic as far as category theory is concerned (you're objects don't have to be sets, and your morphisms don't have to be "structure-preserving" set maps). [^4]

 As far as fixing (1) above, better examples to have in mind are $\mrm{Top}$, the category of topological spaces with continuous maps are morphisms; $\mrm{Ab}$, the category of abelian groups with group homomorphisms as its morphisms; and $R-\mrm{Mod}$ (here, $R$ is some ring), the category of left $R$-modules [^5] with $R$-linear maps as its morphisms.
 For better examples as far as (2) is concerned, think about the following.